gwax/gwax.github.io/about/about-person.rst

     :alt: George Leslie-Waksman portrait
     :align: right

-I'm a software engineer in the San Francisco Bay Area.
+I'm a software engineer in the Bay Area.
 My software contributions are mostly closed source for my professional life or low profile for my own enjoyment.
 I have a handful of small `projects <link://slug/projects>`_ and things to be found on |github-icon| GitHub (`gwax <https://github.com/gwax>`__).
 I've worked in just about every part of the stack though my focus leans pretty